-The ISS (International Space Station) is a very difficult object to image because of its small apparent size (approximately 108x72 m) and rapid movement.
+The ISS (International Space Station) orbits at an altitude of approximately 415 km above the surface of the Earth.
+It is a very difficult object to image because of its small apparent size (approximately 108x72 m) and rapid movement.
 The best images of the ISS obtained by members of OASI are below.

 My first attempt at imaging the ISS.
 Taken on 24 May 2019 at 20:37 UT with a Canon 1200D attached to a 200 mm Meade LX200.
 I moved the telescope by hand.
 Thirty-five exposures at 1/500 s, ISO 800, processed in PIPP and stacked in Registax 6.
 (Thanks to Martin Cook for advice on processing.)